Barry & Enright Productions: Barry & Enright Productions reformed

-In 1975, Barry hired Enright as a producer for The Joker's Wild.
-After the series' cancellation the partnership was renewed and Barry & Enright Productions was reformed, although the name Jack Barry Productions existed as in-name-only.
+In 1975, Barry hired Enright as a producer for The Joker's Wild, who was just employed after working for nearly a decade at Screen Gems.
+After the series' cancellation the partnership was renewed and Barry & Enright Productions was reformed using the team of the old Jack Barry Productions company, although the name Jack Barry Productions existed as in-name-only.

 The first series produced by the revived production company was Break the Bank, a celebrity game show that originally aired on ABC in the spring of 1976 and later that year in syndication with Tom Kennedy (ABC) and Barry hosting.
+The company formed a partnership with Colbert Television Sales to syndicate most of the series output, started a long-running partnership that lasted nearly a decade.

-Barry and Enright then relaunched The Joker's Wild for first-run syndication in 1977, and the following year they reacquired the rights to their old 1950s series Tic Tac Dough from NBC, for CBS and syndication.
+Barry and Enright then relaunched The Joker's Wild for first-run syndication in 1977, and the following year they licensed the rights to their old 1950s series Tic Tac Dough from NBC, who owns the trademark, for CBS and syndication.
 Although TTD was cancelled by CBS, the syndicated version became a hit and ran until 1986.
 Barry & Enright also produced Bullseye and Play the Percentages for syndication in 1980 and Hot Potato for NBC in 1984, which was their last series for a network.

 Although the production company was primarily known for game shows, it also worked on other projects such as the comedy films, Private Lessons (1981) and Making Mr. Right (1987) as well as CBS's Jake's Way, a 1980 unsold Western drama series pilot starring Robert Fuller as Fox County Sheriff Jake Rudd, and the short-lived 1982–1983 syndicated investigative newsmagazine Jack Anderson Confidential.

 In 1984, the company stepped up their own motion picture activity in order to launch and develop various several projects, and had option rights for two novels in order to adapt to screen.